studiowebux/restcli/README.md

 A keyboard-driven TUI for testing HTTP endpoints.

-> Go version only.
-Deno version deprecated.
-Tested on macOS.
+> Only tested on MacOS

 ## Features